 Education for unaccompanied children is in practice provided by a limited number of public schools in Budapest.
 Access to effective education remained difficult in the last years.
-In practice, access had to be guaranteed to younger children in 2020, which would prove to be a difficult task in a “normal year” too, however, paired with restrictions due to Covid-19, it was virtually impossible for months.
-The HHC is aware of one case when a 5-year-old unaccompanied minor was finally enrolled in a local kindergarten.
+Access had to be guaranteed to younger children in 2020, which would have proven to be a difficult task even in a ‘normal year’.
+Paired with COVID-19 restrictions, it was virtually impossible to access for months.
+The HHC is aware of one case when a 5-year-old unaccompanied minor was enrolled in a local kindergarten.

-Those unaccompanied children receiving a protection status before they turn 18 are eligible to aftercare services, that grant them the right to free education and housing.
+Unaccompanied children receiving protection status before they turn 18 are eligible to aftercare services that grant them the right to free education and housing.
 Depending on their individual circumstances and the level of education they are receiving, they may benefit from aftercare until they turn 30.
-On 31 December 2020, 23 beneficiaries of international protection (3 refugees and 20 beneficiaries of subsidiary protection) received aftercare services provided by the Károlyi István Children’s Home in Fót.
-According to the information provided by the Directorate-General for Social Affairs and Child Protection all beneficiaries of international protection receiving aftercare services were enrolled in educational institutions.
+On 31 December 2022, 22 beneficiaries of international protection received aftercare services from the Károlyi István Children’s Home in Fót.
+There was 1 child with international protection registered in Fót on 31 December 2022.

 Young adults and adults have the same access to vocational trainings as nationals.
-However, the access is hindered by the fact that the trainings granted by law are only available in Hungarian, thereby the specific needs of beneficiaries of international protection as a vulnerable group is not taken into account.
-On the other hand though, beneficiaries of international protection face no administrative obstacles when accessing such trainings.
+However, access is hindered by the fact that the trainings granted by law are only available in Hungarian, thereby the specific needs of beneficiaries of international protection as a vulnerable group are not taken into account.
+On the other hand, beneficiaries of international protection face no administrative obstacles in accessing such trainings.

-Apart from that, young adults and adults have access only to a limited number of courses offered by NGOs.
-Kalunba offered Hungarian language course for free of charge for those refugees who have just been granted status.
+Young adults and adults have access only to a limited number of courses offered by NGOs.
+Kalunba offered Hungarian language course free of charge for refugees who have just been granted status.
 The organisation provided supervision for children of the parents attending the language class.
-This service is suspended though since the spring due to the COVID-19 pandemic.
 The Jesuit Refugee Service with the help of volunteers also provided Hungarian language coaching for adults throughout 2020, 2021 and 2022.

-The Central European University relaunched its Open Learning Initiative (OLIve) programme specifically targeting asylum seekers and refugees in the autumn semester of 2020 after it was on a pause for two years as a result of the ambiguity of the so-called “Stop Soros” legislation package, that came into force in August 2018 levying a 25% tax on financing or activities “supporting” immigration or “promoting” migration in Hungary.
+The Central European University relaunched its Open Learning Initiative (OLIve) programme in 2021 specifically targeting asylum seekers and refugees in the autumn semester of 2020 after it was on a pause for two years as a result of the ambiguity of the so-called ‘Stop Soros’ legislation package, that came into force in August 2018 levying a 25% tax on financing or activities ‘supporting’ immigration or ‘promoting’ migration in Hungary.
 Courses were offered throughout 2021-2022.
 It was announced, however, that the programme is going to be terminated in 2023.